 The Latest | In a surprise, French leftists win the most seats in legislative elections

-Polls have closed in France, and surprise polling projections say a coalition on the left that came together to try to keep the far right from power has won the most parliamentary seats in the runoff elections after a high turnout among voters.
+Final results in France say a leftist coalition that came together to try to keep the far right from power has won the most parliamentary seats in runoff elections.
+There was high voter turnout Sunday.

-The projections based on the actual vote count in select constituencies put President Emmanuel Macron’s centrist alliance in second and the far right in third.
-There is a lack of majority for any single alliance.
-Weeks of discussions are ahead.
+The prime minister says he will turn in his resignation.
+Many questions lie ahead.

-The snap elections in this nuclear-armed nation have potential impact on the war in Ukraine, global diplomacy and Europe’s economic stability.
-They’re almost certain to undercut Macron for the remaining three years of his presidency.
+What happens next in this nuclear-armed nation has potential impact on the war in Ukraine, global diplomacy and Europe’s economic stability.

-Racism and antisemitism marred the campaign, along with Russian cybercampaigns, and more than 50 candidates reported being physically attacked.
-The government deployed 30,000 police.

 Here’s the latest: